-ANTI-CONDENSATE CONTROL (Freezers only)
+ANTI-CONDENSATE CONTROL (ON)

-- To see the current state of the aux heaters (anti-condensate), press and HOLD the "AUX HTR" button for 1 second.
-RELEASE the "AUX HTR" button.
-The display will show the current state of the heater ("ON" or "OFF") when the button is pressed. - To change the current state of the AUX Heaters, press and HOLD the "AUX HTR" button.
+- To see the current state of the aux heaters (anti-condensate), press and HOLD "AUX HTR" button for 1 second.
+RELEASE "AUX HTR" button.
+The display will show the current state of the heater when the button is pressed. - To change the current state of the AUX Heaters, press and HOLD "AUX HTR" button.
 The display will show the current state of heater operation.
 After 5 seconds, the heater will switch to the opposite state and the display will return to displaying the cabinet temperature.
 RELEASE the button.